anchpop/wise_mans_haskell/book.md

 True
 ```

 But this is bad.
 It's a lot of repetitive typing you'd have to do every time.
 In software this is called *boilerplate*.
 Fortunately, Haskell has a built-in way to automatically *derive* `Eq` for us, if we tell it to, using the `deriving` keyword!sidenote(Imagine if you had to do that manually for every data type you made!
-Haskell gets some criticism of being "for academics", but I find it's usually quite practical.).
+Haskell gets some criticism of being "for academics", but actually it's usually quite practical.).
 Let's redefine `InvitationResponse` to use it.

 ```haskell
 Prelude> data InvitationResponse = Attending | NotAttending | MightAttend deriving (Eq)